 \subsection{Quantitative Evaluation}

-As commonly used in the field, we evaluate the $l_1$ error across all voxels for known object classes as well as the chamfer distance (CD), and the Intersection over Union (IoU) between predicted and ground truth shapes for unknown classes.
+As commonly used in the field, we evaluate the $l_1$ error across all voxels for known object classes as well as the chamfer distance (CD), and the intersection over union (IoU) between predicted and ground-truth shapes for unknown classes.